 It all started with my taking a heavy-duty liquid fermented superfood probiotic.
-I had taken it years ago and it had clearly done some heavy duty work on my gut.
-This time I felt that I needed to get out of my current probiotic rut and wanted to give it another go.
+I'd taken it years ago and it had clearly done some heavy duty work on my gut.
+This time, however, I felt I needed to get out of my current probiotic rut and give that product another go.
 It went well for awhile, but then the reactions got a little intense.
-They subsided, but then came back in another area, and I was pretty scared.
-Scared that I was histamine intolerant.
+They subsided, but then resurfaced elsewhere, and I was pretty scared that I was histamine intolerant.

 So I plunged into researching histamine intolerance online and was determined to figure out what I could do about it.

 One of the recommendations that I found was to get on a low histamine probiotic so as to recolonize the gut without inflaming the already problematic condition.